reaktivelab/reaktive-cli/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features

-## Submitting a Pull Request

-Good pull requests, such as patches, improvements, and new features, are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits

-Please also provide a test plan, i.e. specify how you verified that your addition works

-## Setting up a local copy
-1. Fork this project
-2. Clone locally and run `npm i` at the project root
-3. Create a symlink `npm link`

-Now you can modify files and see changes!
+## General Provision

+Please follow our dedicated [contribution guide](https://docs.reaktivelab.co/structure/reaktive-cli/contribution).
+This page covers the step-by-step guide on installing the tool locally, applying changes, and creating the pull request

 ## Useful literature
-[Winniepukki Docs](https://docs.cream.camp/getting-started/contribution) – This article aims to explain how a fork-and-branch workflow works in Git, specifically with GitHub
+[Winniepukki Docs](https://docs.reaktivelab.co/getting-started/contribution) – This article aims to explain how a fork-and-branch workflow works in Git, specifically with GitHub